-- 10.Breastfeeding inquiries. - 11.
-Counseling regarding future health and pregnancies (gestational diabetes, vaginal birth after cesarean, genetic anomalies, hypertension, etc. Laboratory as indicated (Hemoglobin, if anemic on discharge from hospital, etc.) - 12.
-Family planning counseling/prescription. - 13.
-Well childcare inquiry/referral. - 14.
-Re-assessment of nutrition, psychosocial, and health education needs-revise or close ICP as indicated.
-CPSP support services are available to members for up to (60) days postpartum. - 15.
-Medical, gynecological, nutritional, psychosocial, and/or health education needs/problems persisting beyond this period are communicated to the members PCP for further follow-up and service coordination.
+10.Breastfeeding inquiries.
+11. Counseling regarding future health and pregnancies (gestational diabetes, vaginal birth after cesarean, genetic anomalies, hypertension, etc. Laboratory as indicated (Hemoglobin, if anemic on discharge from hospital, etc.) 12.
+Family planning counseling/prescription.
+13. Well childcare inquiry/referral.
+14. Screening for maternal mental health completed within the first six (6) weeks of the postpartum period.
+15. Re-assessment of nutrition, psychosocial, and health education needs-revise or close ICP as indicated.
+CPSP support services are available to members for up to (60) days postpartum.
+16.Medical, gynecological, nutritional, psychosocial, and/or health education needs/problems persisting beyond this period are communicated to the members PCP for further follow-up and service coordination.
 This is accomplished by the transfer of a copy of the ICP, which clearly indicates unresolved problems/needs, and interventions to date, from the perinatal provider to the PCP.